Canadian literature: French-Canadian literature

-Before Confederation
+Literature in English Before Confederation

 Sisters Susanna Moodie and Catherine Parr Traill wrote several stories about their experiences in the Canadas.

 Because Canada only officially became a country following the unification, or 'confederation' of several colonies, including Upper and Lower Canada, into one nation on July 1, 1867, it has been argued that literature written before this time was colonial.
 The book often considered to be the first work of Canadian literature is The History of Emily Montague by Frances Brooke, published in 1769.
 Brooke wrote the novel in Sillery, Quebec following the Conquest of New France.
 Susanna Moodie and Catharine Parr Traill, English sisters who adopted the country as their own, moved to Upper Canada in 1832.
 They recorded their experiences as pioneers in Parr Traill's The Backwoods of Canada (1836) and Canadian Crusoes (1852), and Moodie's Roughing It in the Bush (1852) and Life in the Clearings (1853).
 However, both women wrote until their deaths, placing them in the country for more than 50 years and certainly well past Confederation.
 Moreover, their books often dealt with survival and the rugged Canadian environment; these themes re-appear in other Canadian works, including Margaret Atwood's Survival.
 Moodie and Parr Trail's sister, Agnes Strickland, remained in England and wrote elegant royal biographies, creating a stark contrast between Canadian and English literatures.

+John Richardson, born at Fort George or in Queenston on the Niagara River in 1796, wrote historical novels set on the colonial frontier that take inspiration from Walter Scott and parallel the interests of James Fenimore Cooper in creating a romantic history for North America.
+Richardson's most enduring work, Wacousta (1832) is set at the time of Pontiac's uprising during the 1760s and relates a complex story of betrayal, disguise and slaughter.

-However, one of the earliest Canadian writers virtually always included in Canadian literary anthologies is Thomas Chandler Haliburton (1796-1865), born and raised in Nova Scotia, who died just two years before Canada's official birth.
+One of the earliest Canadian writers virtually always included in Canadian literary anthologies is Thomas Chandler Haliburton (1796-1865), born and raised in Nova Scotia, who died just two years before Canada's official birth.
 He is remembered for his comic character, Sam Slick, who appeared in The Clockmaker and other humorous works throughout Haliburton's life.